ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

     event on the same attribute and on the same device).

-  **NOTE**: all those parameters are optional, so you can use the method to make more elastic checks (e.g., any previous value, any device, any attribute, etc.).
+  **NOTE**: all those parameters are optional, so you can use the method to make more generic checks (e.g., assert presence of events with any previous value, any device, any attribute name, etc.).

 We choose this approach for the assertions because of its intuitive and expressive syntax, which is very close to the natural language